LawnchairLauncher/lawnicons/.github/PULL_REQUEST_TEMPLATE/icon_addition.md

 ## Contributor's check
 <!-- Replace [ ] with [x] to check -->
-- [ ] I made the icons following [the Lawnicons Guidelines](https://github.com/LawnchairLauncher/lawnicons/blob/develop/CONTRIBUTING.md) (updated January 2024) and will make changes if someone suggests.
+- [ ] I made the icons following [the Lawnicons Guidelines](https://github.com/LawnchairLauncher/lawnicons/blob/develop/CONTRIBUTING.md) (upd.
+Jan 2024) and will make changes if someone suggests.
 I will also make sure that Lawnicons builds correctly.